 “I always provide a range,” said Supplee.
 “I am honest with my potential sellers and make sure they understand how important proper pricing is.
 There are many listing agents out there, that sadly, just for the sake of listing a home, will tell a seller what they want to hear rather than the cold hard truth.”

-How to be a real estate agent clients respect
+How to be a real estate broker clients respect

 There are other ways to please your clients than telling them what you think they want to hear.
 Instead, be polite and passionate about real estate, and spend some time educating them on the process.
 For most people, buying or selling a home is the most significant financial decision they’ll ever make, and they will appreciate someone who walks them through the process with insight.
 If you are just a people-pleaser, chances are, you won’t be able to make good on the empty promises you’ve made.